OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 * The default worker a deployment will be performed on.
 * Cloud specific details that locate the target like regions, projects, and resource groups.
 * The identifier of the service being deployed to e.g. the name of a ECS cluster, an Azure Web App, a Lambda function etc.
-* The name of any nested partitioning e.g. namespaces, slots etc.
+* Identifiers for any nested partitioning e.g. namespaces, slots etc.

 ### Overrideable and non-overridable fields